sgmurphy/wordpress-plugins/gdpr-cookie-compliance/readme.txt

 * WPML, QTranslate, WP Multilang, TranslatePress and Polylang compatible, .pot file for translations included
 * **CDN** base URL supported
 * Supports all major **caching** servers and plugins
-* Available in **18 languages**
+* Available in **19 languages**
 * Optimised for PHP 7 and PHP 8

 ### Premium Features Available

+* **Consent Log** - gives you the ability to store user consent information in the event that you need to prove that consent was given
+* **Geo-location** - the Cookie Consent Banner can be shown to visitors from the European Union or selected countries only (ie. Canada, California etc.)
 * **Google Site Kit integration** - our plugin supports the Google Site Kit natively
 * **Cookie wall / Full-screen layout** - if enabled, the Cookie Consent Banner will be display in a full screen mode, and force users to either accept or reject cookies before they can see your content
 * **Export & import settings** - transfer your custom settings between sites with ease
 * **WordPress Multisite features** - you can manage the plugin settings globally, and clone them from one site to another within your multi-site setup.
 You can also sync users consent between individual subsites on your multisite network
 * **Accept on Scroll / Hide timer** - allow users to accept cookies by scrolling down the page OR by setting a timer (ie. Hide banner after 5 seconds)
 * **Renew Consent** - ask users to renew their consent if there is a change in privacy or cookie policy on your site
-* **Geo-location** - the Cookie Consent Banner can be shown to visitors from the European Union or selected countries only (ie. Canada, California etc.)
 * **iFrame Blocker** - blocks users from viewing 3rd party resources (such as Youtube) until they accept cookies
 * **Language Specific Scripts** - insert different Tag Manager Scripts for different languages, supports WPML and other language plugins
 * **Premium Shortcodes** that can be added to your ‘Privacy & Cookie Policy’ and allow your users to manage their consent with ease.
 * **Hide Cookie Banner** allows you to hide the Cookie Notice Banner on selected pages
 * **Cookie Declaration** allows you to declare the exact type of cookies that your site uses, including the cookie name, provider, purpose and expiration
-* **Consent Log** - gives you the ability to store user consent information in the event that you need to prove that consent was given
 * **Analytics** - stats and charts showing you how many users accepted your cookies (all anonymous)
 * **Fast Premium Support** from our friendly team
 * **12 months** of premium updates included